What the Hell Have I

 "What the Hell Have I" is a song by the American rock band Alice in Chains.
 It was originally featured on the soundtrack to the 1993 John McTiernan film Last Action Hero, starring Arnold Schwarzenegger.
-The song was released on June 7, 1993, as a promotional single, and peaked at No. 19 on Billboards Album Rock Tracks chart.
+The single was released on June 7, 1993, and peaked at No. 19 on Billboards Album Rock Tracks chart.
 It was included on their first greatest hits album, Nothing Safe: Best of the Box (1999).
 Also, a remixed version of the song was included on the band's box set collection, Music Bank (1999), as well as on their compilation album, The Essential Alice in Chains (2006).

 Origin and recording

 The song was originally written for their breakthrough album, Dirt (1992), but was shelved at the time and used later for the Last Action Hero soundtrack.
 Contrary to popular belief, Jerry Cantrell did not actually use a traditional sitar during the recording session, although he did attempt to play one, but was unsure how.
 While experimenting with sounds, he adopted a guitar-sitar into the session to achieve the sound of the opening riff.

 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 This and "A Little Bitter" were mixed by Andy Wallace because Toby [Wright] had a previous commitment, and they always bothered me because they were too "tinny" compared to our other stuff.
 So I was happy to see Toby finish his work off with the remixes [on Music Bank].
 That's not to disrespect Andy, it's just that he wasn't there when they were being created.
 Toby's like a brother, he knows all our shit, all our personalities and we don't trust anybody unless we've got something on them.